 - Taking measures to reduce stress

-What starts as circulation improvement ends with a better quality of life.
+What starts as a quest to learn how to improve circulation ends with a better quality of life.

 Weiqun Shen, Thomas H. Hintze, and Michael S. Wolin.
 Circulation.
 Volume 92, Issue 12, 15 December 1995; Pages 3505-3512. https://doi.org/10.1161/01.CIR.92.12.3505